Drugs Used in Mechanical Ventilation Graphic

 Opioids

-Opioids are a class of narcotic drugs that are used to relieve pain, and they also have sedative and anxiolytic effects.
-The most common types that are used during mechanical ventilation include morphine and fentanyl.
+Opioids are a class of narcotic drugs that provide powerful pain relief and also have sedative and anxiolytic properties, making them particularly useful during mechanical ventilation.

-Note: Opioids can cause potential side effects, such as nausea, vomiting, bradycardia, hypotension, convulsions, immunosuppression, physical dependence, and respiratory depression.
-A narcotic overdose can be treated and reversed with naloxone hydrochloride (Narcan).
+While opioids are highly effective in managing pain, they can cause several side effects, including nausea, vomiting, bradycardia, hypotension, convulsions, immunosuppression, physical dependence, and respiratory depression.

 Paralytics